GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 ADOIT is a modeling tool licensed from the BOC Group, which supports the ArchiMate 3.0 notation of the Open Group.
 It can be obtained from <a href="https://www.boc-group.com" target="_blank">https://www.boc-group.com</a>.

 A model created with ADOIT can be transformed into SpecIF format or integrated with models from other sources as follows:
 1. In the ADOIT tool, export all desired diagrams individually as an image in PNG or SVG format.
-To do this, open the diagram by double-clicking in the model structure on the left and then save it in the menu bar directly above the diagram by ↗ **Export** and selecting the desired format.
+To do this, open a diagram by double-clicking in the model structure on the left and then save it in the menu bar directly above the diagram by ↗ **Export** and selecting the desired format.
 The file will be saved according to the settings of the browser; often in the folder "Downloads".
 2. In the model structure, select all diagrams to be considered.
 Via context menu follow ↗ **Import/Export**, ↗ **ArchiMate exchange** and ↗ **Export**.
 A dialog window opens, in which the diagram selection is checked/changed if necessary and a name for project and file is assigned.
 3. From the third step on, the procedure is the same as described above for Archi.